The patient can become extremely confused, unresponsive, disoriented, have shallow breathing, and can even pass out or go into a coma.

 Alcohol poisoning can cause drinkers to lose consciousness when their blood alcohol concentration reaches a certain level.

 Even when someone stops drinking, blood alcohol concentration (BAC) can continue to rise for 30-40 minutes, resulting in worsening symptoms.

 The following signs and symptoms may indicate a progression from being drunk to alcohol poisoning:

-If the alcohol poisoning is extreme the patient can go into a coma and eventually die.
+If the alcohol poisoning is extreme, the patient can go into a coma and potentially die.

-This article focuses on the health aspects of alcohol poisoning, rather than other dangers, such as getting into fights, losing possessions or having problems with the law.
+This article focuses on the medical aspects of alcohol poisoning, rather than other environmental dangers of alcohol abuse such as getting into fights, losing possessions, or having problems with the law.